 Locking MacGyver in the Store Cupboard: Imprisoning Earthbenders in a quarry.
 The Fire Nation's stupidity is turned Up to Eleven here.
 At least in the show, they keep Earthbenders imprisoned on metal ships far out to sea, where no earth is available for the Earthbenders to use against their captors.
 Subverted, in a way, because the Earthbenders spend years in the camp without fighting back.
 The Firebenders' stupidity was turned Up to Eleven but the Earthbenders' stupidity was turned Up To Twelve.

 Logo Joke: The stars from the Paramount Pictures logo are accompanied with splashes of water.
 The Nickelodeon logo that follows is on fire.

 Magic A Is Magic A: An interesting look at how this trope works.
-While the show never portrayed Firebending inconsistently, the film changed it so that (like the other bending arts) they have to have a source of fire instead of forming it from nothing.
+While the show never portrayed Firebending inconsistently (and specified that Firebenders derive their powers from the Sun-spirit just as Waterbenders derive theirs from the Moon-spirit, and pull Chi energy from their surroundings and their own bodies), the film changed it so that (like the other bending arts) they have to have a source of fire instead of forming it from nothing.
 Master firebenders can still create their own fire, so all in all only the logistics are different.
 Their war strategy now involves sending flaming boulders into enemy territory so that their front line troops can bend it, among other things.

 Magitek: There is a great deal more emphasis on the Fire Nation technology (made possible by Firebending), frequent mention is made of "their machines" and how difficult it was for the other bending arts to fight against them.
 The Siege of the North involved a fire cannon that singularly punched a hole through the Northern Tribe wall and soldiers used a drilling device to emerge underneath the feet of Water Tribe soldiers.